fredmosoti/Classification-Project/README.md

 2. Test Set/Samples:
 Dataset Selection: We utilized diverse datasets, including dataset_b0.csv, c0.csv, and dataset_o0.csv, to evaluate the adaptability and robustness of our algorithms across various domains.
 Randomized Sampling: To ensure unbiased evaluation, we employed randomized sampling techniques to split the datasets into training and testing sets.

+### Recommendations
+- Three classification functions are successfully implemented in R, enabling the classification of numerical values using preset criteria and machine learning models.
+- The functions enable flexibility for a range of datasets and serve as a basis for additional analysis and automation.